PittsburghRunner/SortingUtilites/README.md

 ## Test case Description

-* We were told to complie a program that could compare the the sort methods to see which method is the fastest
+* We were told to complie a program that could compare the the sort methods to see which method is the fastest.

 ## Time peformance for bubble sort